meltemod/social-vulnerabilities/README.md

 - **Transportation Equity:** Expand affordable transit in areas with high rates of households without vehicles.
 - **Integrated Support:** Target multi-issue programs (housing, education, job training) in the most disadvantaged tracts.
-- **Place-Based Investment:** Use the index to prioritize neighborhoods for ARPA or CDBG funding.
+- **Place-Based Investment:** Use the index to prioritize neighborhoods for funding.

 ## Limitations